microsoft/MixedReality-SpectatorView/doc/SpectatorView.SpatialAlignment.md

 2. The SpatialCoordinateSystemManager then listens for network connections (This is facilitated through state synchronization's ICommandRegistry).
 For each connection, the SpatialCoordinateSystemManager creates a SpatialCoordinateSystemParticipant, which is responsible for monitoring and reporting coordinate state across devices.
 The SpatialCoordinateSystemParticipant also caches the associated network socket to allow for sending messages across devices during the spatial alignment process.

 3. Depending on the experience, the SpatialCoordinateSystemManager is directed to create a LocalizationSession for a specific SpatialLocalizer.
-For mobile experiences, the mobile device typically has a LocalizationInitializer MonoBehaviour declared in its scene that chooses the correct SpatialLocalizer and starts a localization session for itself as well as the HoloLens upon creation of a SpatialCoordinateSystemParticipant.
+For mobile experiences, the mobile device typically has a LocalizationInitializer MonoBehaviour declared in its scene that chooses the correct SpatialLocalizer and starts a localization session for itself as well as the user HoloLens upon creation of a SpatialCoordinateSystemParticipant.
 For DSLR filming, the compositor window in the Unity editor tells both the user HoloLens and HoloLens mounted to the DSLR camera when to localize.
 LocalizationSession logic varies for different spatial alignment strategies.
 A more in-depth look at each alignment strategy can be found below.

 4. Once the LocalizationSession has completed, a SpatialCoordinate will have been located.
 The position of this SpatialCoordinate in the local application space is then cached in the SpatialCoordinateSystemParticipant.
 The SpatialCoordinateSystemParticipant then relays this information to its associated peer device.
 This allows both devices to know the location of the SpatialCoordinate in each others' local application spaces.